-I’m a critical-cultural, feminist media scholar who recently finished her doctorate in Communications and Media at the University of Illinois, Urbana-Champaign in the Institute of Communications Research.
-I’m currently serving as a Visiting Assistant Professor of Communication and Media at West Chester University of Pennsylvania, and previously taught in the Communication department at Saint Louis University.
+I’m a critical-cultural, feminist media scholar currently serving as a Visiting Assistant Professor of Communication and Media at West Chester University of Pennsylvania.
+I previously taught in the Communication department at Saint Louis University and as a graduate student at the University of Illinois, Urbana-Champaign in the College of Media.

 In addition to teaching courses in Communications, Media and Cinema Studies and Gender and Women’s Studies, I produce segments for The Journal of Cinema and Media Studies‘ Aca-Media podcast, serve on the steering committee of the SCMS Comedy and Humor Studies Scholarly Interest Group, perform stand-up comedy occasionally, created an inclusive open mic in Urbana, Illinois, and am in the process of co-launching an after school program called Girls Amplified, which was piloted in the fall of 2015.